 I haven’t received my rates bill.

-If you or another property owner registered to receive your rates by email, please check your computer inbox, junk mail or other mailboxes.
+If you or another property owner registered to receive your rates by email, please check your computer inbox, junk mail and other mailboxes.

 If you changed your postal address recently, your new address details may not have been received in time.
-Please contact our HBRC rates team on 835 2955 to request a copy of the current assessment, and we can also check that your details are correct.
+Please contact our the Regional Council rates team on 835 2955 to request a copy of the current assessment, and we can also check that your details are correct.